SoroushGhodrat/user-management/README.md

 To run this project, follow these steps:

-1. Open your terminal.

-2. Navigate to the project directory.

-3. Run the server by entering the following command:
+1. Open your terminal, navigate to the project directory and run the JSON Server by entering the following command:

 ```bash
 npm run server
 ```

-4. Open a new terminal tab or window, navigate to the project directory again, and run the app by entering the following command:
+2. Open a new terminal, navigate to the project directory again, and run the app by entering the following command:

 ```bash
 npm run server